slsa-framework/slsa-github-generator/internal/builders/gradle/README.md

       actions: read
     uses: slsa-framework/slsa-github-generator/.github/workflows/builder_gradle_slsa3.yml@v1.9.0
     with:
-      artifact-list: ./artifact1.jar,./artifact2.jar
+      artifact-list: >-
+        ./app/build/libs/app.jar,
+        ./my/other/artifact.txt
 ```

 Now, when you invoke this workflow, the Gradle builder will build both your artifacts and the provenance files for them.

 The Gradle builder requires you to specify the artifacts that you wish to attest to.
 To do so, you add a comma-separated list of paths to the artifacts as shown in the example.
-The paths are relative from the root of your project directory.
+The paths are relative from the root of your repository.

 ### Private Repositories